ParthSareen/Fantastic-Agents-and-How-to-Build-Them/README.md

 1. Simple AI Agent: [simple_example_finished.py](src/fantastic_agents_and_how_to_build_them/simple_example_finished.py)
 2. Complex AI Agent: [data_analysis_agent_finished.py](src/fantastic_agents_and_how_to_build_them/data_analysis_agent_finished.py)

-These files contain the complete implementations of the agents we'll be building during the workshop.
+- These files contain the complete implementations of the agents we'll be building during the workshop.
 While it's recommended to work through the exercises on your own, these resources are available if you need additional guidance or want to compare your solution.

+- There may be issues with some code, you might run into weird errors - best way to debug is to look at the source code and comparing against example code.

 ## Learning Outcomes
 After this workshop, you will be able to: